Estimote/iOS-Indoor-SDK/README.md

 ```
 In order to have Indoor Location status change and position updates without delay, you should start Indoor Location Manager and monitioring for Indoor Location early.

-EILIndoorLocationManager position updates can be delivered in two different modes.
-Modes differ in accuracy, stability and responsiveness.
-Depending on the mode system resource usage may be different.
+EILIndoorLocationManager position updates can be delivered in three different modes.
-- `EILIndoorLocationManagerModeNormal` - Normal mode of `EILIndoorLocationManager`.
-Delivers most responsive position updates at the cost of high system resource usage.
-This mode can be a bit less stable compared to Light mode.
-Normal mode requires magnetometer to work properly.
-To achieve best results user should hold phone in hand in portrait orientation.
-- `EILIndoorLocationManagerModeLight` - Light mode of `EILIndoorLocationManager`.
-Delivers precise and robust position updates.
-Has a very low system resource usage.
-This mode is best for deployments.
+- `EILIndoorLocationManagerModeStandard` - provides stable and responsive position updates.
+This mode is compatible with all devices.
 This is the default mode of `EILIndoorLocationManager`.
+- `EILIndoorLocationManagerModeExperimentalWithInertia` - provides more responsive position updates thanks to using inertial sensors.
+Requires device to be in portrait mode.
+This mode is not supported by iPad & iPod device families.
+- `EILIndoorLocationManagerModeExperimentalWithARKit` - provides hyper precise and responsive position updates thanks to using ARKit.
+If you are designing a mixed-reality experience this is the suggested mode.
+Requires iOS 11 device compatible with ARKit World Tracking.
+You need to add NSCameraUsageDescription key to the Info.plist file, explaining how your app is going to use this privilege.
+For example, "We use Augmented Reality to give you a virtual tour around the museum."
+Note: Augmented Reality Kit relies on access to the camera to work correctly.
+You need to add NSCameraUsageDescription key to the Info.plist file, explaining how your app is going to use this privilege.
+For example, "We use Augmented Reality to give you a virtual tour around the museum."

 In order to change mode simply change `mode` property of `EILIndoorLocationManager` object.